HAG87/atelierbump-site/_docs/02-changelog.md

      2. Second point will determine the height and alignment of the rectangle.
 Press **<mark>SHIFT</mark>** for orthogonal tracking.
      3. Third and last point sets the width.
 Keep pressed **<mark>SHIFT</mark>** to invert the up-direction.
   * Added two parameters in the dialog, to rotate the panels:
     * pre-adjust object: When using an existing object as panel source, sometimes the orientation will not be as expected, since the objects axes are not aligned to the operation matrix.
-Use this parameter to rotate the object tu the correct orientation.
+Use this parameter to rotate the object to the correct orientation.
     * adjust: Apply a rotation to each panel after the creation.
 Use this parameter to fix transposed height caused by an inverted matrix.

 ### Fixes

 * Material Replacer tool was not working
-* Fixed the configuration, some settings where not saved
+* Fixed the configuration, some settings were not saved
 * Fixed UI scaling problems in some tools (pattern array)

 ## Version 2.9.4.3